-Whatever the color, there is no doubt about one thing: You need to get rid of that mold growing in your home as quickly as possible.
+Whatever the color, there is no doubt about one thing: You need to get rid of that mould growing in your home as quickly as possible.

 When it comes to mold growing indoors, it’s best not to mess around no matter what color it is.
 Do your best to remove all traces of the stuff as quickly as you can.
 If you suffer from any of the symptoms of mold exposure but can’t find a source, it could well be hidden out of sight.
 Under the bath tub, behind cupboards or tiling are the usual areas to check but that list is non-exhaustive.
 Remember, mold does not require light to grow.

-It is true that in the grand scheme of things, molds play an important role in our planet’s ecological cycle, but here on freshairguide, we’re more concerned with the bad stuff growing in your home that can cause a host of health problems from skin rashes and headaches to asthma and respiratory disorders.)
+It is true that in the grand scheme of things, molds play an important role in our planet’s ecological cycle, but here on freshairguide, we’re more concerned with the bad stuff growing in your home that can cause a host of health problems from skin rashes and headaches to respiratory disorders and cancer.)

 What kind of mold is dangerous?

 Typically when people talk about dangerous toxic mold that’s bad for our health, they’re talking about any mold that contains mycotoxins.
 These are a by-product of certain types of mold and fungus.
 These particles attach themselves to the spores of the mould which are so tiny, it’s easy for them to become airborne.
 At which point, if you’re in the vacinity of the mold growth – chances are you just inhaled them.